openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-20. Expand **Z99998.CBL** to view COBOL source members, then select member **HELLO** to see a simple COBOL ‘Hello World!’ program as shown in Figure  21.
+1. Expand **<USERNAME>.CBL** to view COBOL source members, then select member **HELLO** to see a simple COBOL ‘Hello World!’ program as shown in Figure  21.

 ![](Images/image093.jpg)

-*Figure  21.
-Z9998.CBL*
+*Figure  21.  <USERNAME>.CBL*

-21. Expand **Z99998.JCL** to view JCL and select member HELLO which is the JCL to compile and execute simple ‘Hello World!’
+1. Expand **<USERNAME>.JCL** to view JCL and select member HELLO which is the JCL to compile and execute simple ‘Hello World!’
 COBOL source code as shown in Figure  22.

 ![](Images/image095.jpg)

-*Figure  22.
-Z99998.JCL*
+*Figure  22.  <USERNAME>.JCL*

-22. Right click on JCL member **HELLO** .
+1. Right click on JCL member **HELLO** .
 A section box appears.
 Select **Submit Job** for system to process HELLO JCL as shown in Figure  23.
 The submitted JCL job compiles the COBOL HELLO source code, then executes the COBOL HELLO program.

 ![](Images/image097.jpg)